navinjk/Work2DevOps/README.md

 # Work2DevOps
-All about DevOps at https://webmagicinformatica.com/ Making things much easier !
+All about DevOps at https://webmagicinformatica.com/ Making things much easier viz AutoMatic !

 Need a AWS EC2 Linux instance to be setup to authenticate via Password !